 - Per Respondent Response Limit: Number of responses that can be submitted by a unique respondent.

-Advanced Survey Permissions
+Advanced Survey Permissions (aka Sharing Access with other Admins)

 Access Control Lists (ACL)